codeitlikemiley/crustacean/README.md

 ## ⌨️ Keyboard Navigation

-Navigate the platform efficiently using these shortcuts:
+Navigate the platform efficiently using these shortcuts without taking your hands off the keyboard:

 ### Global
 - **Cmd/Ctrl + K**: Open/Close Command Palette